-Denison's mineral property interests are located in the Athabasca Basin region of northern Saskatchewan, the majority of which are located in the eastern portion of the Athabasca Basin, which is host to considerable existing infrastructure including uranium mines and mills, and provincial powerlines and highways (see location map, below).
-As at December 31, 2020, Denison has interests in 32 mineral properties in the Athabasca Basin, comprised of 204 claims covering 268,725 hectares.
+Denison's mineral property interests (excluding those indirectly held through JCU) are located in the Athabasca Basin region of northern Saskatchewan, the majority of which are located in the eastern portion of the Athabasca Basin, which is host to considerable existing infrastructure including uranium mines and mills, and provincial powerlines and highways (see location map, below).
+As at December 31, 2021, Denison has interests in 32 mineral properties in the Athabasca Basin, comprised of 211 claims covering 296,661 hectares.